keppel/hashcash-token/README.md

     difficulty: 10000,
     data: 'woot',
     nonce: 5798283827805,
+    rarity: 19250.060837947112,
     hash: '0000692aeec5132190df5dcb819ab33590b6a15e46b9348ef41b08758a0d4f5b'
   }
 ```
 where the hash is sufficiently low.
 Note that this is a blocking operation that can potentially take a long time.

+* `token.rarity` - represents the average number of hashes required to find a hash at least as small as this token's.

 ## var isValid = hashcashToken.validate(token, constraints)
 returns ```true``` or ```false```